Download this presentation for information on hiring international students on F-1 Visas for employment.

 Curricular Practical Training (CPT)

 CPT is defined to be alternative work/study, internship, cooperative education, or any other type of required internship or practicum that is offered by sponsoring employers through cooperative agreements with UC Merced.
-Students must have been in valid F-1 status for one academic year (9 months) before applying for CPT.
+Students must have been in valid F-1 status for one academic year (two semesters) before applying for CPT.
 The CPT must relate to the student's major and be integral to the student's academic degree program.
 Students work with their faculty advisor and UC Merced department to verify the employment meets the required eligibility criteria.
 Students complete and obtain department approval on the CPT Request form.
 Students submit the request form to the International Students & Scholar's Office.
 The Designated School Official (DSO)/International Student Advisor will approve the CPT in SEVIS and provide the student with a new I-20 noting the CPT approval on the second page.
-There is no limitation on the length of time a student may participate in full-time CPT unless CPT is used for twelve months or more.
-Students that participate in twelve months or more of full-time CPT will not be eligible for Optional Practical Training.
+There is no limitation on the length of time a student may participate in part-time CPT.
+Students that participate in twelve months or more of full-time CPT will not be eligible for Optional Practical Training (OPT).
 The International Students & Scholars Office requires three to ten working days for CPT approvals.
+Learn more about CPT here: https://iss.ucmerced.edu/students/current/cpt

 Optional Practical Training (OPT)